-Board Risk Committee (BRC) Committee members All Board members Summary terms of reference The BRC is responsible for overseeing the management of risk by ensuring: a.
+Board Risk Committee (BRC)

+Committee members All Board members

+Summary terms of reference The BRC is responsible for overseeing the management of risk by ensuring: a.
 Key risks are identified and steps taken to mitigate them. b.
 Due consideration is given to all significant matters relating to governance, control, regulatory and compliance issues. c.
 Key risk and controls are monitored adequately. d.
 Adequate capital is maintained for the Group's key risk exposures, both to ensure regulatory compliance and the achievement of its strategic goals.
-It also oversees, at a high level, the operation of the Internal Capital Adequacy Assessment Process (ICAAP) and Individual Liquidity Adequacy Assessment (ILAA).
+It also oversees, at a high level, the operation of the Internal Capital Adequacy Assessment Process (ICAAP) and Individual Liquidity Adequacy Assessment Process (ILAAP).
 In addition the BRC monitors The Nottingham's overall capital and liquidity adequacy and exposure to risk.

 Frequency Quarterly

-Board Audit Committee (BAC) Committee members 3 Non-executive Directors Summary terms of reference The BAC considers all audit matters relating to The Nottingham, including systems of internal control, financial reporting, accounting policies and judgemental accounting issues.
+Board Audit Comm Committee members 3 Non-Executive Directors Summary terms of reference The BAC considers all audit matters relating to The Nottingham, including systems of internal control, financial reporting, accounting policies and judgemental accounting issues.
 The BAC oversees the work of Internal Audit.
 This includes considering the findings from audit reports and reviewing the progress of management in implementing identified actions.
 The BAC considers the scope and planning of external audit activities and recommends to the Board any decisions on the engagement of external auditors for non-audit services.
 Frequency Quarterly with additional meetings to deal with the interim financial statements and Annual Report and Accounts.

-Assets and Liabilities Committee (ALCO) Committee members Chief Executive, Deputy Chief Executive & Finance Director, Head of Treasury Risk, Treasurer, Head of Finance and Head of Risk.
+Assets and Liabilities Committee (ALCO) Committee members 2 Executive Directors and relevant senior managers.
 Summary terms of reference The ALCO assists the Board and Executive in the prudent management of The Nottingham's Treasury function.
-It is responsible for developing and defining the treasury risk appetite of The Nottingham and for ensuring that the activities of the Treasury function support the corporate plan whilst remaining compliant with all applicable regulatory requirements.
+It is responsible for developing and defining the liquidity, market & interest rate risk appetites of The Nottingham and for ensuring that the activities of the Treasury function support the corporate plan whilst remaining compliant with all applicable regulatory requirements.
 It fulfils this role by ensuring that appropriate policies, strategies and processes exist for the management of The Nottingham's Treasury function.
 It receives regular reports on the activities and performance of The Nottingham's treasury function.
 Frequency Monthly

-Retail Credit Committee (RCC) Committee members Deputy Chief Executive & Finance Director, Chief Operating Officer, Head of Risk, Head of Central Sales & Direct Operations and Senior Credit Risk Manager.
+Retail Credit Comn Committee members 2 Executive Directors and relevant senior managers.
 Summary terms of reference The RCC assists the Board and Executive in the identification and prudent management of the credit risks that are associated with The Nottingham's mortgage lending portfolios.
 The Committee performs this role through the implementation of agreed credit risk policies, strategies and processes in order to ensure that the impairment charges and capital utilisation are aligned with the Society's strategy, financial plan and ICAAP.
 The Committee ensures that the management of retail credit risk is consistent with the Retail Credit Risk Appetite Statement approved by the Board Risk Committee (BRC).
 The Committee also ensures the adequacy of the impairment and provision levels for the mortgage lending portfolio.
 The Committee owns the Society's Rating System together with the Standardised and Provisioning Models and must ensure that they remain fit for purpose.
-Frequency Minimum 5 meetings per annum
+Frequency Minimum 6 meetings per annum